Carlsbad Family Law Attorneys

 Epstein Credit

 A credit afforded to one party for his or her separate property contribution to a community obligation (mortgage payment on a house post-separation).
-Epstein Credits are considered in the final division of community property.
+Epstein credits are considered in the final division of community property.

 Equalization Payment